CASE STUDY

 Formula chains spread across a dozen sheets.
 Complex cell-specific formulas.
 Adding a scenario meant duplicating entire sheets.
 Auditing the model took days and still left gaps.

-The full model — from raw emissions to per-member-state auction revenues — is a visual Model Map any team member can read immediately.
+The full model, from raw emissions to per-member-state auction revenues, is a visual Model Map any team member can read immediately.
 Scenarios are configurable.
 The iterative logic is transparent and robust.

 Four capabilities that weren't viable before

-Two modelers, 10 users
+Two modelers, 15 users

-Simon Lalieu, Senior Consultant, ClimactThe Model Map also serves as living documentation — always in sync with the model itself, no separate diagram to maintain.
+Simon Lalieu, Senior Consultant, ClimactThe Model Map also serves as living documentation, always in sync with the model itself, no separate diagram to maintain.

 A model the whole coalition can rely on

 The rebuilt ETS1 calculator was delivered ahead of the Commission's Q3 2026 legislative proposal.
-It serves three audiences simultaneously: Carbon Market Watch analysts running the full Excel model, ECF stakeholders accessing predefined scenarios via a public web tool, and Climact's team updating it as new positions emerge from the Commission, Parliament, and Council.
+It serves multiple audiences simultaneously: Carbon Market Watch analysts running the full Excel model, stakeholders accessing predefined scenarios via a public web tool, and Climact's team updating it as new positions emerge from the Commission, Parliament, and Council.

 A high-stakes model on a robust foundation